Graduate Education in SRM

-Faculty with nationally and internationally recognized expertise define the area of study’s subject matter and guide students through an individually designed program of study appropriate to student goals and aspirations.
-The FNRM graduate program prepares students for careers in resource administration, management, scientific research, professional education, and a variety of other specialized positions related to the sustainable management of forest ecosystems.
-Students with a non-natural resources bachelor's or master's degree and a strong interest in forests are encouraged to apply.
+The SRM graduate program prepares students for careers in resource administration, management, scientific research, professional education, and a variety of other specialized positions related to the sustainable management of natural and built systems and resources.

 - Master of Forestry (M.F.)